warnyul/AndroidMavenBomTest/README.md

 In this repository, I would like to try the Gradle's [improved pom support](https://docs.gradle.org/4.6/release-notes.html#bom-import).

-I want to resolve version `gson` from Spring Boot BOM
+I want to resolve version of `gson` from Spring Boot BOM

 ```groovy
 dependencies {